-Each year, Whittier College awards a number of scholarships in recognition of academic performance, leadership in their local or school community, talent in the visual and performing arts, or ties to Whittier.
+Each year, Whittier College awards a number of scholarships in recognition of academic performance, talent in the visual and performing arts, or ties to Whittier.

 John Greenleaf Whittier Scholarship